NoseferatuWKF/obsidian/coding/java.md

 unboxing and autoboxing
 https://javarevisited.blogspot.com/2010/10/what-is-problem-while-using-in.html#axzz82BXif5vU
->basically converting a stack into heap
+>basically converting stack into heap
 ```java
 ```

 strings
 >strings are heap allocated, and used something called a string constant pool where same/existing strings can be referenced instead of creating a new one as a string in java is immutabe
 ```java
 String a = "foo";
 a = "bar"; // this will create a new string object